North Carolina

 F. Non-conviction records

-Automatic expungement: In 2020, as part of its Second Chance Act, North Carolina made expungement of most non-conviction records automatic prospectively.
+Automatic expungement: In 2020, as part of its Second Chance Act, North Carolina made expungement of most non-conviction records automatic, though only prospectively.
 See N.C.
 Gen Stat. §15A-146(a4), enacted by S562.
-The pre-existing provision for expungement by petition was retained, and must be used for some non-convictions (see below).
+The pre-existing provision for expungement of these records by petition was retained, and must be used for some non-convictions (see below).
 The petition-based provisions also offer somewhat greater benefits than the automatic provisions, for example in allowing expungement of unconvicted charges in cases where some charges resulted in conviction.
 A detailed description of the law has been prepared by John Rubin for the CCRC website.
 Below is a summary of the new law.
 Those interested in greater detail are referred to Professor Rubin’s Guide to Relief Mechanisms, supra.

 Effective for charges disposed of on or after December 1, 2021, new §15A-146(a4) provides for automatic expungement of dismissals and acquittals if all charges in the case are dismissed by the prosecutor without leave (for charges that may be dismissed with “leave,” see §15A-932); all charges are dismissed by the court; or all charges result in a finding of not guilty.
 The new automatic expungement statute imposes no other preconditions—no waiting period, no limit on the number of expungements, and no disqualification based on prior convictions, whether for a felony or misdemeanor.
 This last circumstance is particularly significant.
 Previously, a person could not obtain an expungement of a dismissal if they had a prior felony conviction.

 A felony charge dismissed pursuant to a plea agreement may be expunged but only by petition.
-Infractions may be automatically expunged but are not eligible for expungement by petition.
+Infractions are eligible for automatic expungement but are not eligible for expungement by petition.

 Expungement by petition has also eliminated many of the barriers to access that existed under prior law: there is no waiting period, no limit on the number of expungements, no disqualification based on prior convictions.
 (While there was no waiting period in prior law, in practice the FBI background check required to ascertain a person’s prior record meant that expunction was generally not ordered at the time of disposition.)
 There is no requirement of notice to the alleged victim.
 As under current law, there is no filing fee except for dismissals pursuant to a deferred prosecution agreement or a conditional discharge.
 See §15A-146(d).
 Effective June 25, 2020, a judge may grant a petition for an expungement of a dismissal or acquittal without a hearing.
 See §15A-146(a6).
 Expungement is mandatory where all charges in a case are dismissed, and where the defendant has been acquitted of some or all charges.